-Law is a technical language with technical meanings.
-When a word is used which you don’t understand, or when a word is used in some unusual sense, stop immediately and look it up.
+When a word you don’t understand is used, or when a word is used in some unusual sense, stop immediately and look it up.
 You’ll be spinning your wheels mentally until you absorb the correct meaning.
 A good way of making sure you remember the meanings of legal terms is to use them in your case briefs (and outlines).
 You’ll better recall the context in which you used the word and its meaning will sink in.

 Briefing cases is indispensable in “learning to think like a lawyer.”
 Once mastered, you’ll be able to distill the facts and reasoning of a case down to manageable size.
-The use of a briefing system will force you to disect a case sufficiently for analytic purposes.
-Try a format of breaking down the essential elements: Facts, Trial Court decision, Issues, Rules and Rationale.
+The use of a briefing system will force you to dissect a case sufficiently for analytic purposes.
+Try a format of breaking down the essential elements: Facts, Trial Court decision, Issues, Rules, and Rationale.

 The sole purpose of a brief is to help you recall the case in sufficient detail to discuss during class and to integrate into your class notes.
 Don’t attempt a detailed restatement of the entire case.
-Avoid copying citations.
 Simply try to capture the gist of the facts and the court’s reasoning in as few words as possible.
-Proficiency at briefing cases is absolutely necessary if you’re serious about becoming a lawyer.